Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \subsubsection{Applications of QC Algorithms in IRS}

-Intelligent Reflective Surfaces (IRSs) \cite{10443962} represent a revolutionary technology in 6G communications that leverages passive elements to manipulate electromagnetic waves.
+Intelligent reflective surfaces (IRSs) \cite{10443962} represent a revolutionary technology in 6G communications that leverages passive elements to manipulate electromagnetic waves.
 These surfaces are composed of programmable materials capable of adjusting the amplitude, phase, and polarization of incident electromagnetic signals as illustrated in Fig. \ref{a}.
 By intelligently controlling these properties, IRSs can effectively shape and redirect wireless signals to enhance communication performance.
+IRS systems fundamentally enhance wireless communication by reflecting and manipulating signals, which makes them totally different in technique from channel or spectrum assignment.
+This independent treatment allows us to highlight its unique role in optimizing communication, which is distinct from traditional techniques in spectrum assignment.

-\cite{done-wucheng-20-OK} proposed an approach to controlling the propagation path characteristics from the transmitter to the receiver by appropriately according the reflection phase of IRS elements in a communication cell consisting of one BS and multiple users under assistance of multiple IRSs as illustrated in Fig. \ref{b}.
-The core problem was to schedule the assignment of IRSs to a given users for a unit time.
-The authors first formulated the scheduling problem as a QUBO problem and then developed an algorithm based on QA to solve the issue.
-The solution was validated in the quantum computers with the platform D-Wave.
-There are other works \cite{done-second-shike-16-ok} and \cite{done-second-gaopeng-10-ok} on the same scenario as \cite{done-wucheng-20-OK}.
-Taking \cite{done-second-shike-16-ok} as an example, it compared its tensor contraction and regression based QA with PSO and factorization machine based QA.
-However, there was no explanation for its advantage over others.
+\cite{done-wucheng-20-OK} proposes an approach to controlling the propagation path from the transmitter to the receiver by appropriately according the reflection phase of IRS elements in a communication cell consisting of one BS and multiple users under assistance of multiple IRSs as illustrated in Fig. \ref{b}.
+The core problem is to schedule the assignment of IRSs to a given users for a unit time.
+The authors first formulate the scheduling problem as a QUBO problem and then develop an algorithm based on QA to solve the issue.
+The solution is validated in quantum computers with the platform D-Wave.
+There are other works \cite{done-second-shike-16-ok, done-second-gaopeng-10-ok} for the same scenario as \cite{done-wucheng-20-OK}.
+Taking \cite{done-second-shike-16-ok} as an example, it compares its tensor contraction and regression with PSO and factorization machine based QA.
+However, there is no explanation for its advantage over others.